DavidDexterCharles/basetablesextractor/README.md

 tables, so extracting the tables from the text file of queries would have ensured, that i got the nessecary relevant tables i needed.
-Generaly the script pulls out base tables and look up tables from a random mess of querries stored in a text file, and was simply a quick solution. to try it just place your queries in the quers.txt file and run the script.
+Generaly the script pulls out base tables and look up tables from a random mess of querries stored in a text file, and was simply a quick solution. to try it just place your queries in the quers.txt file and run the script.Output would be in basetable.txt.